GA-NIFS: Mapping $z\simeq3.5$ AGN-driven ionized outflows in the COSMOS field: Results

-All AGN that allow the computation of the line ratios needed for the diagnostic diagrams fall in the AGN region (see Fig. \ref{fig:diagns}).
-We note that also the outflow components for which the line ratios can be computed fall in the AGN region, as expected for outflows driven by AGN.
-COS1118, COS590 and COS1656-A show the needed lines for the diagnostic diagrams presented in \citet{mazzolari2024arXiv}, providing further proof of the validity of the \oiii$\lambda$4363\AA~ diagrams in discerning AGN and star forming galaxies.
-Standard line ratios are known to vary with redshift and JWST results have recently highlighted how the standard diagnostic diagrams fail to identify high-\z AGN residing in low-mass and low-metallicity host galaxies, often missing X-ray emission \citep[e.g.,][]{sanders2023,shapley2025}.
+All AGNi that allow for the computation of the line ratios needed for the diagnostic diagrams fall in the AGN region (see Fig. \ref{fig:diagns}).
+We note that also the outflow components for which the line ratios can be computed fall in the AGN region, as expected for outflows driven by AGNi.
+COS1118, COS590 and COS1656-A show the needed lines for the diagnostic diagrams presented in \citet{mazzolari2024}, providing further proof of the validity of the \oiii$\lambda$4363\AA~ diagrams in discerning AGNi and star forming galaxies.
+Standard line ratios are known to vary with redshift and JWST results have recently highlighted how the standard diagnostic diagrams fail to identify high-\z AGNi residing in low-mass and low-metallicity host galaxies, often missing X-ray emission \citep[e.g.,][]{sanders2023,shapley2025}.
 However, such an effect does not apply to our sources.
-The AGN analyzed in the present work were selected in the X-rays for showing $L_{2-10}>10^{44}\Lumcgs$, that is, as ``standard'' AGN, thus their position in both the BPT and VO87 optical diagnostic diagrams and in those of \citet{mazzolari2024arXiv} is in line with expectations.
-Lastly, we note that COS-AGN reside in galaxies that are massive and close to the main sequence of star forming galaxies (see Fig. \ref{fig:sample}, right) and are not placed at such a high redshift to be expected to be metal poor (unlike other GA-NIFS AGN, for instance GS\_3073 presented in \citealt{Ubler2023a}).
+The AGNi analyzed in the present work were selected in the X-rays for showing $L_{2-10}>10^{44}\Lumcgs$, that is, as ``standard'' AGNi, and thus their position in both the BPT and VO87 optical diagnostic diagrams and in those of \citet{mazzolari2024} is in line with expectations.
+Lastly, we note that COS-AGNi reside in galaxies that are massive and close to the main sequence of star forming galaxies (see Fig. \ref{fig:sample}, right) and are not placed at such a high redshift to be expected to be metal poor (unlike other GA-NIFS AGNi, for instance GS\_3073 presented in \citealt{Ubler2023a}).